octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ### The *open_raffle* entrypoint

 `open_raffle` is the entrypoint that only the administrator can call.
-If the invocation is successful, then the raffle is open, the smart contract's storage will be updated with the jackpot amount and the hash of the winning ticket number.
+If the invocation is successful, then the raffle is open, and the smart contract's storage will be updated with the jackpot amount and the hash of the winning ticket number.
-//TODO: You should introduce earlier how the raffle works and a winnier is picked, it's the first time in the article you speak about a hash of a ticket.
-Is that the winning mechanism?
-No idea so far.

 #### Link to referential manual